Embassy of Spain in Sarajevo, Bosnia and Herzegovina

 - [email protected]

-The following consular services are offered at Embassy of Spain in Sarajevo, Bosnia and Herzegovina.
+The following is a brief listing of services that are offered at Embassy of Spain in Sarajevo, Bosnia and Herzegovina.

 - Process passport applications